 Pride in its quality culture is a cornerstone to continued success in the data centre sector for global technology corporations in Ireland, the UK, and Europe.
 Its commercial and industrial markets continue to grow along with major district heating schemes for commercial and residential premises.

 The key to a sustainable future is the next generation of construction professionals needed to bring new ideas and innovations.
 Dornan is committed to placing a career in construction in the mindset of students.
 Its STEM initiative, supported by UCC, provides information and learning about technical subjects with an emphasis on engineering and construction.
 Its goal is to expose students to real-world careers in the construction industry.
 Dornan employees from all backgrounds discuss their career paths, and its craft technicians and engineers provide engaging interactive learning experiences.

 Dornan believes that a diverse and sustainable future in construction requires insight, commitment, goals, and investment.
 Its greatest resource is the next generation, who can continue to innovate sustainable solutions and shape a greener world for everyone.

 ADDRESS: 10 Eastgate Avenue, Eastgate, Little Island, Cork.

 KEY EXECUTIVES: Brian Acheson, Chief Executive Officer; Micheál O’ Connor, Managing Director; Joe Conway, Head of Business Development, Ireland.

-KEY ACTIVITIES: Mechanical & Electrical Installation.
+KEY ACTIVITIES: Mechanical, HVAC & Electrical Installation.